Next Start

 There’s a lot going on under the hood of a vehicle that can affect its performance and efficiency on the road.
 Being able to measure the production rate of these different parts and systems can allow for adjustments to be made that can increase a car’s capabilities.

 This is where dyno tuning comes in.
-Using a dynamometer, or dyno, to tune a vehicle helps measure things like engine horsepower, torque, and the mixture of air and fuel in the engine.
+Using a dynamometer, or dyno, to tune a vehicle helps measure things like engine horsepower, torque and the mixture of air and fuel in the engine.
 As changes are made to a vehicle, you can see firsthand how the power of an engine is affected.

 There are two main types of car dynos: engine and chassis dynos.
 Engine dynos measure the engine numbers, while a chassis dyno allows the full power generated from the wheels of a vehicle to be tested.

-Keep reading to learn more about what to expect from a dyno tune, as well as how students in the Automotive Technology program at Universal Technical Institute (UTI) get the chance to work with this equipment.
+Keep reading to learn more about what to expect from a dyno tune, as well as how students in the Automotive Technology program at Universal Technical Institute (UTI) get the chance to train with this equipment.

 Reasons for Dyno Tuning